 - Allow remote workers to participate in any activities that on-site workers participate in.
 Make sure to include remote workers on committees, like an employee engagement committee, to get feedback on what activities they enjoy.

 Remote workers are ideal for companies that promote flexible scheduling, want to hire top talent in a competitive labor market, or save on office space.
 Exploring remote work options for your company could be important for unforeseen closures such as bad weather, natural disasters or other crises.
-Check out Society Insurance’s disaster series for additional planning ideas or read, ‘How to Leave Work at Work When You Work From Home’ for helpful tips on striking a balance when working remotely.
+Read, ‘How to Leave Work at Work When You Work From Home’ for helpful tips on striking a balance when working remotely.

 If your company chooses to allow employees to work remote, create a game plan using the tips above to engage employees for success.